 How can I check on the status of my aid?

-Renew Your FAFSA/WASFA TODAY!
+Renew Your FAFSA/WASFA by April 30th!

 Federal School Code